dangminhduc/abnormal-EMR-cluster-monitor/README.md

 In Lambda management console, create a new Lambda function.
 For runtime enviroment, select Python 3.6.

-Remember to create a role from IAM console to grant permission for the function
+Remember to create a role from IAM console to grant permission for the function.
 ![alt text](https://imgur.com/aWkShdI.png)
 The function will need 2 roles below